 In this final chapter, both wrestlers brawled all over the arena, beating each other to a pulp while dragging a microphone with a very long chord.
 It was time for Funk’s comeuppance as far as the fans were concerned, and they sure didn’t disappoint.
 Both competitors mostly eschewed wrestling holds in favor of brawling.
 According to Terry Funk, this match became the most-watched wrestling match in the history of cable TV.
 Up to that point, and at its conclusion, both men seem to be barely able to stand.

 Terry Funk, of course, did not retire.
 After a brief stint in Memphis and what was left of the territories, he traveled to Japan.
-He worked for Atsushi Onita in Frontier Martial-Arts Wrestling (FMW) in some of the most violent and unforgettable matches in the history of the sport.
+He worked for Atsushi Onita in Frontier Martial-Arts Wrestling (FMW) in some of the most violent and unforgettable matches in the sport’s history.

 Ric Flair continued in chaotic WCW and began a program with Sting, before moving onto the then-WWF in August of 1991 under the auspices of Bobby “The Brain” Heenan.
 In an unforgettable performance, The Nature Boy won the Royal Rumble after entering at number three and outlasting everyone to claim the vacant WWF World Championship on January 19th, 1992.